View all web browser and mobile devices available in our cloud-based test lab.

-What is testing in production and why is production testing important?
+What is testing in production and why are production tests important?
 Read the blog to find out.
 Along the way, we’ll share insights and best practices.
 First, let’s cover the basics.

-Automated testing in production refers to the practice of conducting automated tests after an application has been deployed to production.
+Testing in production refers to the practice of conducting automated tests after an application has been deployed to production.
+Production tests help ensure that quality does not get left behind as new, untested features are rushed into the production build.

 In today’s agile or DevOps teams, testing is almost always incomplete when an application is deployed because new, untested features are often rushed to the production build.
 Teams that test in production are proactively addressing this new reality.